 Funding Partner: Joachim Herz Stiftung.

-The "Neurodegeneration Research Award" 2018, endowed with 100,000 euros, goes to two neuroscientists from Munich and Boston: Sabina Tahirovic, from the German Center for Neurodegenerative Diseases e.V.
-(DZNE) and Susan Cotman, from Massachusetts General Hospital, will use the prize money to research commonalities between dementia in children and adults.
+The "Neurodegeneration Research Award" 2018 was awarded to two neuroscientists from Munich and Boston: Sabina Tahirovic, from the German Center for Neurodegenerative Diseases e.V.
+(DZNE) and Susan Cotman, from Massachusetts General Hospital.

 Funding proposals can also be requested for smaller projects.
 These projects shoud consist of research intended for practical application intended to form the basis of new projects.